jedlimlx/Logic-Cellular-Automaton-Search/README.md

 -----------
 * Support for alternating HROT rules
 * Automatic generation of pattern files for spaceship searches
-* Support for C1, D2| and D2- symmetries
+* Support for C1 symmetry
-* Support for Glucose4, Glucose3, Lingeling, Cadical, Minisat and MapleSAT[/list]
+* Support for Glucose4, Glucose3, Lingeling, Cadical, Minisat and MapleSAT

 TODO
 ----------